karriereat/json-decoder/readme.md

 # JsonDecoder for PHP

-This package contains a JsonDecoder implementation that allows you to convert your json data into php class objects other than `stdclass`.
+This package contains a JsonDecoder implementation that allows you to convert your JSON data into php class objects other than `stdclass`.

 ## Installation
 You can install the package via composer